Basic Algorithm Templates

 res = mul(res, primes[i]);

-8 Game theory
+8 Game Theory

-8.1 Catalan numbers
+8.1 Catalan Numbers

-Given N piles of items, the i-th pile has Ai items.
-Two players take turns acting, each time they can choose a pile and take away any number of items, possibly emptying the pile, but cannot not take any item.
+—— Template Problem AcWing 889.
+01 Sequence Satisfying Conditions Given n 0s and n 1s, they are arranged in a sequence of length 2n in a certain order, satisfying that the number of 0s in any prefix is not less than the number of 1s.
+The number of such sequences is: Cat(n) = C(2n, n) / (n + 1) NIM Game —— Template Problem AcWing 891.
+Nim Game Given N piles of items, the i-th pile has Ai items.
+Two players take turns to act, each time they can choose any pile and take away any number of items, they can take away the entire pile, but they cannot take nothing.
 The player who takes the last item wins.
-Assuming both players adopt the optimal strategy, the question is whether the first player is guaranteed to win.
+Both players adopt the optimal strategy, ask whether the first player is sure to win.

-8.3 Directed Graph Games
+8.3 Directed Graph Game

-Any impartial combinatorial game can be transformed into a directed graph game.
-The specific method is to view each game state as a node in the graph, and to connect directed edges from each state to the next states that can be reached by legal moves.
+Given a directed acyclic graph, there is a unique starting point in the graph, and a chess piece is placed on the starting point.
+Two players take turns to move the chess piece along the directed edge, each time moving one step, and the player who cannot move loses.
+This game is called a directed graph game.
+Any fair combinatorial game can be transformed into a directed graph game.
+The specific method is to regard each situation as a node in the graph, and connect directed edges from each situation to the next situation that can be reached by legal actions.

 8.4 Mex Operation